-- Noise pollution is defined as unwanted sound, which usually occurs as an intrusive or offensive sound.
-The difference between the two is: - Intrusive sound may be louder than or significantly different to background noise and is considered likely to disturb or interfere with an individual's daily life. - Offensive sound is often dependant on the time of day i.e. night time, characteristics or the duration of the noise. - Proposed developments involving residential dwellings are often the most noise sensitive and will require protection from noise in the surrounding area, for example noise from transport, commercial, industrial or leisure sources. - 6.3 Industrial or commercial developments are generally the least sensitive to noise, but they can become the source of noise disturbance and as such the noise assessment must include the impact the proposed development will have on surrounding noise sensitive receptors. - Paragraph 185 of the NPPF refers to noise, and the explanatory note to the NPSE sets out the concepts that are applied to noise impacts, including NOEL, LOAEL and SOAEL (see paragraphs 2.10 and 2.11 in the 'National policy' section) - The agent of change principle was included in the NPPF in 2018 and now places a duty on any potentially noise sensitive development proposed near to existing businesses or community facilities to incorporate suitable mitigation to prevent the noise, from such premises, causing disamenity to future occupants.
+- 6.1 Noise pollution is defined as unwanted sound, which usually occurs as an intrusive or offensive sound.
+The difference between the two is: - Intrusive sound may be louder than or significantly different to background noise and is considered likely to disturb or interfere with an individual's daily life. - Offensive sound is often dependant on the time of day i.e., night time, characteristics or the duration of the noise. - 6.2 Proposed developments involving residential dwellings are often the most noise sensitive and will require protection from noise in the surrounding area, for example noise from transport, commercial, industrial or leisure sources. - 6.3 Industrial or commercial developments are generally the least sensitive to noise, but they can become the source of noise disturbance and as such the noise assessment must include the impact the proposed development will have on surrounding noise sensitive receptors.
+These noise sensitive receptors may include (but are not limited to) uses such as residential (including permanent residential moorings and pitches), quiet outdoor recreation areas, conference facilities, theatres, schools, hospitals and places of worship. - 6.4 Paragraph 185 of the NPPF refers to noise, and the explanatory note to the NPSE sets out the concepts that are applied to noise impacts, including NOEL, LOAEL and SOAEL (see paragraphs 2.10 and 2.11 in the 'National policy' section) - 6.5 The agent of change principle was included in the NPPF in 2018 and now places a duty on any potentially noise sensitive development proposed near to existing businesses or community facilities to incorporate suitable mitigation to prevent the noise, from such premises, causing disamenity to future occupants.
 Therefore, as part of any planning application submitted this must be taken into account and where necessary, a noise impact assessment must have been undertaken and all proposed mitigation measures incorporated into the proposed development.
 The noise impact assessment should also take account of new developments under construction or with planning permission.